-Teaching justice will help them to see the right and wrong in the world as well as help them fix the mistakes they will inevitably make.
-Teaching them to set a wrong with action helps them develop an ethical, strong moral compass.
+Teaching justice will help them to develop their own sense of right and wrong as well as develop an ethical, strong moral compass.

-These are just ten values to teach your child; however, the list can go on and on.
-Making it a priority every day to teach through your actions rather than your words can help a child develop strong values they will use throughout the rest of their life.
+Making it a priority every day to teach through your actions rather than your words can help children develop strong values they will use throughout the rest of their lives.